Underwater basket weaving: Current use

 In recent years, many subjects in the humanities have adopted scientific methodologies under the category of social sciences.
 Some of the courses offered in these subjects have drawn criticism; for instance, an op-ed expressed concern over the lack of rigor and scientific relevancy in coursework at the University of Minnesota.
 Such criticism has been accused of unfairly stereotyping the social sciences as underwater basket weaving subjects.

-Dave Ramsey, American personal finance writer and radio host, has used the self-invented term "German Polka History" to describe university degree programs that are unlikely to result in a career and which he thus advises people against pursuing.
-He uses the term along with a degree in "Left-Handed Puppetry" as an umbrella description to avoid singling any specific degree for ridicule.
+Dave Ramsey, American personal finance writer and radio host, has used the self-invented term "German Polka History" to describe university degree programs with poor career prospects outside academia, and which he advises people against pursuing.
+He uses the term along with an equally fictitious degree in "Left-Handed Puppetry" as an umbrella description to avoid singling any specific real-world degree for ridicule.

 Notable uses

 Some of the boys she knew from college were trying to dodge the draft by taking graduate courses, "underwater basket weaving and things like that," as Vonda contemptuously put it.